Understand what they’re really asking

-What recruiters really want to know are your long-term career objectives, your plan to achieve your goals, how do you see the current position framed against your long-term goals.
+What recruiters really want to know are your long-term career objectives, your plan to achieve your goals, as well as how you see the current position framed against your long-term goals.

 Will you stick around or leave?

-Depending on the job and the development stage of the company, the recruiter might want to know how long do you intend to stay in the company.
-Do you see it as something long term, or just as a stepping stone.
+Depending on the job and the development stage of the company, the recruiter might want to know how long you intend to stay in the company.
+Do you see it as something long-term, or just as a stepping stone?
 There’s nothing wrong with the latter, but it lets the company know in what roles they can utilize you and how to plan your employee journey.

 All of this is valuable information an employer needs to know before hiring you.

 Do your ambitions align with the company goals?